Human rights in Bhutan

 Human rights in Bhutan are those outlined in Article 7 of its Constitution.
 The Royal Government of Bhutan has affirmed its commitment to the "enjoyment of all human rights" as integral to the achievement of 'gross national happiness' (GNH); the unique principle which Bhutan strives for, as opposed to fiscally based measures such as GDP.

 In practice, Bhutan's human rights record has received criticism for the treatment of the Lhotshampa people, many of whom became refugees in Nepal, as well as for failure to uphold freedom of religion.

+In 2024, Freedom House rated Bhutan's human rights at 63 out 100 (partly free).

 Legal framework

 Rights under the Constitution

 Bhutan's Constitution was adopted in 2008 and only after that was it transformed from an absolute monarchy to a democratic Constitutional monarchy.
 Article 7 of the Constitution establishes numerous rights, including "many of the basic human rights enriched in international conventions", which are said to be "essential for development of the human personality and for the full realization of the human potential."

 "Fundamental rights" established in Article 7 include: